Why use a Cluster?

 address of the remote machine.

-Log In to the Cluster
+Connect to the Cluster

 The Lesson Setup provides instructions for installing a shell application with SSH.
 If you have not done so already, please open that shell application with a Unix-like command line interface to your system.